-January 13–16, 2026 | Cambridge, UK
+January 19–22, 2026 | Cambridge, UK

 Advance Your Biblical Hebrew Skills

 Designed for students with a foundational understanding of Biblical Hebrew, this intensive course aims to elevate your reading and translation abilities.
-Over four days, participants will delve into advanced grammar, syntax, and vocabulary, enhancing their comprehension and appreciation of Hebrew scriptures.
+Over four days, participants will delve into intermediate grammar, syntax, and vocabulary, enhancing their comprehension and appreciation of Hebrew scriptures.

 What You’ll Learn